-- the policy has the aim of establishing the basic principles and general framework of action for the control and management of the risks of all kinds that Cellnex faces.
-The policy establishes the essential principles and commitments in the area of Risk Management, regulating the reporting of risks to stakeholders and the progressive integration of the risk management policies into all operating processes at Cellnex Group.
-The principles and commitments set forth in this policy are of general application and must be taken into account in each of the projects, businesses and activities carried out by the Company.
-This Policy is mandatory for all companies controlled by Cellnex; and - the model defines the methodology for Global Risk Management in the Cellnex Group.
-It establishes the governance model, roles and responsibilities, risk life cycle, risk taxonomy and risk assessment and monitoring.
+- the purpose of the policy is to establish the basic principles and general framework of action for the control and management of the risks of all kinds faced by Cellnex.
+The policy establishes the essential principles and commitments in the area of Risk Management, regulates the reporting of risks to stakeholders and is also designed to develop a framework for the integration and improvement of risk management in all operating processes at the Cellnex Group.
+The principles and commitments set forth in this policy apply universally and must be taken into account in each of the Company's projects, businesses and activities.
+The policy is mandatory for all companies controlled by Cellnex; and - the model defines the global risk management methodology at the Cellnex Group.
+It establishes the governance model, roles and responsibilities, risk life cycle, risk taxonomy and risk assessment and risk tracking.